UBC-MDS/DSCI-532_2024_9_solar-savers/CONTRIBUTING.md

 ## Internal Contributions

 Our team follows the [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow).
 This includes creating new branches to work on changes.
-When the changes are ready a pull request (PR) is made, accompanied by linked issues to facilitate discussion and review.
+When the changes are ready a pull request is made, accompanied by linked issues to facilitate discussion and review.
 After approval, the changes are merged to incorporate the new feature or fix to our project.
 Branches no longer in use are deleted to maintain a tidy repository.

 ## External Contributions

 Here are the different types of contributions you can make!

-### Report Bugs
+### &blacktriangleright; Report Bugs

 If you are reporting a bug, please open an [issue](https://github.com/UBC-MDS/DSCI-532_2024_9_solar-savers/issues) and include:

 * A clear, yet concise, description of the bug, indicating details that would be helpful in troubleshooting.
 * Detailed steps to reproduce the bug.

-### Fix Bugs
+### &blacktriangleright; Fix Bugs

 Look through the GitHub issues for bugs.
 Anything tagged with "bug" and "help wanted" is open to whoever wants to implement it.

-### Implement Features
+### &blacktriangleright; Implement Features

 Look through the GitHub issues for features.
 Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.

-### Submit Feedback
+###  &blacktriangleright; Submit Feedback

 If you are proposing a feature: